We're committed to:

 Kahnikonriyo (righteousness / the good mind)

-TRC Task Force Implementation Report - Year Three
+TRC Task Force Implementation Report - Year Five

-This year’s annual implementation report covers the progress made in implementing the TRCTF recommendations and highlights upcoming initiatives.Download Report (PDF 4MB)
+This year’s annual implementation report covers the progress made in implementing the TRCTF recommendations and highlights upcoming initiatives over the 2021-22 academic year.
+As this is our Year 5 report, this version also includes 5 year reflections on the work being done at Queen's University.

 Statements and Messages